 Between 2008 and 2010, the revenue per square foot for Aeropostale stores increased from $553 to $628 and the number of stores from 828 to 1,012.
-The impact of the driver can be gauged by the fact that Aeropostale lost nearly 40% of its stock value in 2011 as revenue per square foot declined due to an imbalance in the company's product mix.
+The impact of the driver can be gauged by the fact that Aeropostale has lost nearly 90% of its stock value since 2010 as revenue per square foot has declined drastically due to an imbalance in the company's product mix.

-In comparison, revenues from internet and catalog sales increased from around $42 million in 2005 to about $217 million in 2012.
+In comparison, revenues from internet and catalog sales increased from around $42 million in 2005 to an estimated $225 million in 2015.

 Aeropostale is a basic apparel retailer

 Aeropostale mainly offers basic products such as logo printed t-shirts and hoodies, and jeans at affordable price points.
 The retailer is not known for offering fashionable and trendy products.
 One the of the main reasons why Aeropostale succeeded during the recession was because it effectively fulfilled buyers' need for cheap clothing.
 However, this did not work well for its brand image.
 Over the years, U.S. buyers built a perception that Aeropostale is a "cheap basic" brand.
 This has severely impacted the company's results post recession with consumers shifting their preference to fashionable products.